albertorios/cookiecutter-poetry-pypackage/README.md

 ### `make install`
 `make install` initializes the project by:
 * Installing Poetry
- * If you're using a virtualenv, it will install poetry within the virtualenv.
+ * If you're using a virtualenv (recommended), it will install poetry within the virtualenv.
 Otherwise, it will install poetry system wide.
 * Installing dependencies and the generated Python package

 NOTE: The default behavior of this command can changed by setting the `ENVIRONMENT` variable from 'development' (default value) to any other value (ex. 'production').
 This will install the generated python package via pip and will not install Poetry or the project's dependencies.
 Example: